-Tau Epsilon Phi Fraternity, Inc.

-Rosters and Billing Policies
+Tau Epsilon Phi Fraternity, Inc. Rosters and Billing Policies 2023 - 2024

-This policy applies to the timeline for chapters, colonies and interest groups (hereafter referred to as chapters) submitting their rosters via GreekTrack to the national database, paying your chapter's dues, and submitting payment to the National office and the potential outcomes for not adhering to these procedures.
-A copy of this policy will be provided electronically to each Chancellor prior to the start of the spring semester.
+This policy applies to the timeline for chapters, provisional chapters and interest groups (hereafter referred to as chapters) submitting their rosters via GreekTrack to the national database, paying your chapter's dues, and submitting payment to the National office and the potential outcomes for not adhering to these procedures.
+A copy of this policy will be provided electronically to each Chancellor prior to the start of each semester.
 Please review, check off all the boxes, and sign your name that you have completed the tasks and provide a copy of your roster to a staff member of the National Fraternity.

-To do list fall 2022
+To do list spring 2024